krish417118/commodity_2/README.md

-# Commodity & Macro Trading Dashboard
+## Commodity & Macro Trading Dashboard

-I built this project to track trades for Gold, Bitcoin, and Forex using hard data instead of gut feelings.

-Rather than staring at charts all day, this setup automatically downloads daily prices, runs the math, and outputs clear "BUY" or "SELL" signals into a clean Power BI dashboard.

-##  What I Used
-* **Python** (to download the data and run the strategy)
-* **SQLite** (to store the data locally on my machine)
-* **Power BI** (to visualize the trades and make it look good)

-##  How the Strategy Works
-The code treats different assets differently:
-* **Gold:** Buys the dip when the overall trend is going up.
-* **Bitcoin:** Looks for fast, aggressive momentum breakouts.
-* **EUR/USD (Forex):** Tracks 10-day highs and lows to catch big channel moves.

-**The Safety Net (Macro Filters):** The code doesn't just look at the price.
-It also checks the broader economy, like the US Dollar Index and Treasury Yields.
-If a chart says "BUY" but the economy says the opposite, the bot cancels the trade.
-This prevents losing money on false breakouts.
+This project is a market intelligence dashboard that combines technical price analysis with macroeconomic indicators to monitor Gold, Bitcoin, and EUR/USD.
+The goal is to organize market data into a single workflow that helps evaluate potential trading opportunities rather than relying solely on price charts.

+The pipeline automatically collects daily market data, stores it in a local SQLite database, calculates technical and macro indicators, and presents the results through an interactive Power BI dashboard.

+# Tech Stack
+Python – Data collection, analysis, and signal generation SQLite – Local database for storing historical market data Power BI – Interactive dashboard for visualization and analysis

+# Strategy Overview
+Each asset follows a different rule-based approach:

+Gold: Looks for pullbacks within an established uptrend.
+Bitcoin: Monitors momentum breakouts to identify periods of strong price acceleration.
+EUR/USD: Uses 10-day channel breakouts to highlight potential trend continuation.

+# Macro Confirmation
+Technical signals are evaluated alongside broader macroeconomic conditions, including the US Dollar Index (DXY) and US Treasury Yields.
+These indicators provide additional market context and help filter out lower-conviction setups when technical and macro trends are not aligned.

+# Purpose
+The dashboard is not designed to predict markets with certainty or provide guaranteed “buy/sell” calls.
+Instead, it delivers structured signals and contextual insights that help traders make informed decisions.
+By combining asset‑specific strategies with macroeconomic filters, the system emphasizes discipline, consistency, and risk awareness.